MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/azure-devops-publish-cloud-service-extended.md

         deploymentMode: 'Incremental'
     ```

-6. After deployment, you should see the task result like below and the cloud service with the tag below.
-You can update the code and configuration to make update to the current deployment.
+6. After the deployment is complete, you should see the following task results and the cloud service with the tag.
+You can change the code and configuration to update the current deployment.

     :::image type="content" source="media/azure-devops-publish-cloud-service-extended/task-result.png" alt-text="Screenshot of a task result example." lightbox="media/azure-devops-publish-cloud-service-extended/task-result.png":::

-In the Azure portal, you can find the deployment result in the cloud service resource group.
+In the Azure portal, you can find the deployment results in the cloud service resource group.

 :::image type="content" source="media/azure-devops-publish-cloud-service-extended/deployment-result.png" alt-text="Screenshot of a deployment result example." lightbox="media/azure-devops-publish-cloud-service-extended/deployment-result.png":::

-The deployment label should be the same as your defined timestamp.
+The deployment label should be the same as the timestamp you defined.

 :::image type="content" source="media/azure-devops-publish-cloud-service-extended/deployment-label.png" alt-text="Screenshot of a deployment label example." lightbox="media/azure-devops-publish-cloud-service-extended/deployment-label.png":::